-2. Identify Diverse Suppliers
+2. Create a Policy & Identify Diverse Suppliers

 Do your research and find other companies with existing supplier diversity programs as well as those who are just starting out.

 Attend Supplier Diversity Events

 Getting involved with groups like the national minority supplier development council and others can be a valuable resource to find diverse suppliers, connect with other like-minded organizations and establish best practices.

 3. Invest in your Supplier Diversity Program

 While it’s not a set requirement to hire someone or create a new job role solely for leading your supplier diversity program, it is strongly recommended to get the most out of your efforts.

-The right solution can streamline your supplier diversity program by identifying the right minority-owned businesses for your vertical or product, providing insights from analytical capabilities to bring visibility and ROI, and offering benefits for your entire procurement function.
+The right solution can streamline your supplier diversity program by identifying the right minority-owned businesses for your vertical or product, helping to segment and manage your supply base and providing analytical insights to bring visibility into performance and ROI.

-Simply onboarding a set of small and various suppliers is only the first step.
-Your supplier diversity manager must develop a program for training, mentoring, and networking.
+Simply onboarding a set of small and diverse suppliers is only the first step.
+You need a program for training, mentoring, and networking.